 Jesus is not confined to a church service.
 The Holy Spirit does not solely speak to our hearts through worship music, so neither should we when sharing about their work.

 My mom often illustrated this concept when my siblings and I were growing up.
 Whenever we watched a movie she would ask or share how she saw the gospel in the plot we had just experienced.
-In a way, I’ve taken after her by continuing this thought process in my reviews.

 Her point was that Jesus is everywhere.
 Not just in Christian movies.
 Not just in Christian music.
 Not just in the worship of gathered believers.